ifrycolorado/ClassTimeTrackingAnalysis/README.md

 # How I Track my Time

 Since Spring of 2023, I have tracked my out-of-class time (i.e. everything except lectures) spent for each course I've taken.
-All of this was done through Toggl, which was free and intuitive.
+All of this was done through [Toggl](https://track.toggl.com/timer), which is free and intuitive.
 Each course was designated as its own project, and each assignment was tracked individually.

 In Fall of 2023, I added tags that specified the type of work being done for a specific assignment.